youssefhamza80/ConnectedVehicles/README.md

  You can run the application [here](http://localhost:3000/) assuming that all services are running on local host with default ports.

+***Note***: I've integrated the web app with only vehicle service.
+That's why only customer ID appear in the web app.
+Web app can be improvement further by integration with customer service to provide all customer details in the web page.

 ## Used Technologies

  - **Development framework**: [Spring boot](https://spring.io/projects/spring-boot) is used for all backend services development.
 Spring Boot is a [Spring](https://spring.io/) module that is widely used to develop cloud-native applications/services.
 It's backed with various integration mechanisms with many cloud applications providers - such as [Netflix cloud framework](https://spring.io/projects/spring-cloud-netflix) -.